• Dental implants have a high success rate and can be used to restore one or more missing teeth or even an entire arch.

 Picture by Authority Dental under CC 2.0 license

 Dental implants have high success rates.
-The success rate of a dental implant in a non-smoking patient is 98.6%.
+The success rate of dental implants in non-smoking patients is 98.6%.
 Even in patients who smoke, the success rate is still 84.2%.

 A dental implant can be used to restore one missing tooth, several, or even an entire arch - or both arches in the mouth.
-The procedure has become routine in many dental practices and is not any more uncomfortable than other forms of treatment.
-Your dentist will administer anesthetic to the area, so you will feel only pressure and vibrations, not pain.
+The procedure has become routine in many dental practices and is no longer uncomfortable than other forms of treatment.
+Your dentist will administer an anesthetic to the area so that you will feel only pressure and vibrations, not pain.

-Technology in recent years has allowed a patient who would otherwise not be an ideal candidate to get dental implants.
+In recent years, technology has enabled a patient who would otherwise not be an ideal candidate to receive dental implants.
 In the past, they were reserved for non-smokers who were healthy and had enough bone to place an implant.
-Now, dentists and other dental practitioners can perform bone grafts, sinus lifts, and zygomatic implant placement, opening the treatment to a wider range of people.
+Now, dentists and other dental practitioners can perform bone grafts, sinus lifts, and zygomatic implant placement, opening the treatment to a broader range of people.

 Improve oral health